libratom/email-processing-resources/README.md

 # email-processing-resources
-Reference list of email processing resources; focus on preservation and PII handling
+Reference list of email processing resources; focus on analysis, PII handling, preservation, and access.

 ## Tools and Libraries